Social Work (MSW Program)

 Glen Schmidt, Professor Emeritus

-Tammy Pearson, Assistant Professor and Acting Chair
+Tammy Pearson, Associate Professor and Chair

 Bruce Bidgood, Associate Professor